deadex-ng/Rossman-sales/README.md

 Steps:
 1. Exploration and Data analysis
-2. Building model using machine learning
+2. Building models using machine learning
 3. Predict sales using Facebook Prophet
 4. Predcict sales using Deep Learning